 CHRISTIAN STUDIES Fellows Program

-Beatrice Institute's Christian Studies Fellows Program offers undergraduate students of any year, belief, or major the opportunity to study the Christian intellectual, historical, and cultural tradition in community.
+Beatrice Institute's Christian Studies Fellows Program offers undergraduate students of any year, belief, or major the opportunity to study the Christian intellectual, historical, and cultural tradition.

 FEATURES